RapidCampaign/rapid-magento-extension/readme.md

 The crux of the functionality comes from the widget that has been defined in `etc/widget.xml` and functionality created in `Block/Widget/Promotion.php` which allows a store owner to choose a promotion and targeting rules.

 The targeting rules re-uses components from sales conditions and then stores it on the widget by base_64 encoding.
+There is an observer that is used to support the condition combining and serializing on the post.

 To select a promotion a separate window is needed and provided by `controllers/Adminhtml/ChooserController.php` and `Block/Widget/Grid/Chooser.php`.